 '''

 generate_aff_inds(

 values,

 mods_aff = NULL,

 threshold = NULL,

+sup_thres_aff = NULL,

-sup_thres_aff = NULL
+is_num = NULL

 )

 '''

 values Vector containing the values of the column to process. mods_aff Vector of modality to consider as affected in the case where the values is a factor. threshold Numeric value separating the affected and healthy subject in the case where the values is numeric. sup_thres_aff Boolean defining if the affected individual are above the threshold or not.
 If TRUE, the individuals will be considered affected if the value of values is stricly above the threshold.
-If FALSE, the individuals will be considered affected if the value is stricly under the threshold.
+If FALSE, the individuals will be considered affected if the value is stricly under the threshold. is_num Boolean defining if the values need to be considered as numeric.